 Please see responses to charter questions 2 and 9 for additional details and recommendations about specific measures to address ICANN’s legal and fiduciary constraints, as well as operational objectives.

 Guidance for the Implementation Phase in relation to charter question #3: Due concern needs to be given to ensuring that the required safeguards are in place as outlined in response to this question.
 Should mechanism B be selected, the additional safeguards outlined in the response to this charter question need to be factored in.

+In relation to the independent evaluation panel that is to be established, due care will need to be given to ensure that safeguards are in place to ensure the independence of the members of the independent evaluation panel.
+Similarly, a sufficient group of evaluators needs to be available to populate the independent evaluation panel at any given time.

 Charter Question #5: What conflict of interest provisions and procedures need to be put in place as part of this framework for fund allocations?